A Texas school district closed all its schools after two teachers died from Covid-19 - KTVZ

 The district said counselors will be available to support students and help them deal with the loss.

 “With the loss of two beloved teachers, we know that concerns for physical and mental health are heightened.
-We want to assure you that we are focused on measures to take care of our students and staff,” the email said..
+We want to assure you that we are focused on measures to take care of our students and staff,” the email to parents said.

+Bottelberghe said that as of August 30 there had been 165 positive Covid cases reported and that more cases had been identified in testing on Wednesday.

 The district announced Wednesday on Facebook that it was canceling the varsity and sub-varsity high school football games scheduled for Thursday and Friday and all other indoor and outdoor school activities.

-A drive-through testing session held Wendnesday morning for staff, students and community members had a 26% positivity rate, the post said.
+A drive-through testing session held Wednesday morning for staff, students and community members had a 26% positivity rate, the post said.

 McLennan County, which includes Waco, has had 34,242 confirmed Covid-19 cases and 533 deaths from the virus, according to Johns Hopkins University.